Empowering consumers for the green transition

 Member States would be required to transpose the directive 18 months from the adoption at the latest and would have additional six months to start with its application.

-In Parliament, the file has been referred to the Committee on the Internal Market and Consumer Protection, with Biljana Borzan (S&D, Croatia) as rapporteur.
+In Parliament, the file was referred to the Committee on the Internal Market and Consumer Protection (IMCO), with Biljana Borzan (S&D, Croatia) as rapporteur.
 On 20 May 2022, the Committee on environment, public health and food safety was associated.
 On 29 September 2022, the draft rapport was published.
-The rapporteur included several amendments to further strengthen the proposal.
-They aim at better regulating sustainability labels and sustainability information tools, as well as environmental claims.
-For instance, the rapporteur introduced an obligation for pre-approval of sustainability labels and sustainability information tools by a competent national authority in line with a framework to be set by the Commission through implementing and delegated acts.
+Amendments were included to better regulate sustainability labels and sustainability information tools, as well as environmental claims.

-Regarding the environmental claims, the rapporteur proposed to ban future environmental claims based solely on carbon offsetting schemes, since such schemes lack a regulatory background and cannot therefore be verified by consumers.
-Other future environmental claims must be adequately substantiated by a feasible implementation plan and verifiable targets and backed by sufficient budget and resources.
-The rapporteur considers that claims related to future environmental performance should not be used on the product level as they can mislead the consumer on the current environmental performance of the products in question.
-Additionally, the rapporteur set a ban on claims exhibiting neutral or positive greenhouse gas emissions’ impact on the environment as that is impossible to achieve from a scientific point of view.
+Regarding the environmental claims, the rapporteur proposed to ban future environmental claims based solely on carbon offsetting schemes, since such schemes lack a regulatory background.
+Other future environmental claims must be adequately substantiated by a feasible implementation plan and verifiable targets.
+The rapporteur considers that claims related to future environmental performance should not be used as they can mislead the consumer on the current environmental performance of the products.
+Also, the rapporteur sets a ban on claims exhibiting neutral or positive greenhouse gas emissions’ impact on the environment as that is impossible to achieve from a scientific point of view.

-The rapporteur also introduced a guaranteed lifespan label that reflects both, the minimum period the consumer is covered by a free legal guarantee of two years as well as an indication of the lifespan of the product.
-The producers and traders can prolong this guarantee beyond two years, but they can indicate it on a label only if it does not entail additional costs for the consumer and if it applies to the whole product.
+The rapporteur also introduced a guaranteed lifespan label that reflects both the minimum period the consumer is covered by a free legal guarantee of two years and an indication of the lifespan of the product.
+The producers and traders can prolong this guarantee beyond two years, but they can indicate it on a label only if it does not entail additional costs for the consumer.

-To achieve a truly sustainable economy, it is crucial to encourage the repair of products.
-Consumers should therefore be informed before the purchase of a product on the availability and affordability of spare parts necessary to repair it, including the length of the period during which spare parts and accessories are available, the procedure of ordering them.
+To achieve a sustainable economy, it is key to encourage products repairability.
+Consumers should there be informed before the purchase of a product on the availability and affordability of spare parts necessary to repair it, including the length of the period during which spare parts and accessories are available, the procedure of ordering them.
 The rapporteur suggested banning the marketing of goods which do not allow repair in accordance with legal requirements.
-The rapporteur believes that a complete ban on all forms of premature obsolescence should be imposed, ranging from software features that limit the durability of products and stimulate the purchase of a new product to hardware features introduced with a similar purpose.
+The rapporteur believes that a complete ban on all forms of premature obsolescence should be imposed.

 References: